AYYAZmayo/Sign-off-Timing-Analysis---Basics-to-advanced-workshop/README.md

 ## Generated Clocks
 Generated clocks are the clocks which are created inside the design and they are usually divided or multiplied version of the primary clock of the design.
 So, to define such clocks create_generated_clock command is used.
 There are some extra options are also being used in the below figure along with the command create_generated_clcok.
 1) -devide_by 2
-This is actually provided to tell the STA tool that the gnerated clock has a frequency devide by 2 or its period is multiplied by 2.
+This is actually provided to tell the STA tool that the generated clock has a frequency devide by 2 or its period is multiplied by 2.
 2) -source C1
 This is telling the STA tool the generated clock has been generated from a clock source C1 (that is primary clock)
 3) -master_clcok CLK1